 Click to order

-The new book by Christie Wright takes readers on a journey through historic Park County during Colorado's outlaw era in the latter half of the nineteenth century.
+Author Christie Wright takes readers on a journey through historic Park County during Colorado's outlaw era in the latter half of the nineteenth century.
 The stories of notorious criminals and descriptions of evil deeds make fascinating reading and make the book a perfect companion for exploring the South Park area.

 “With Christie’s careful and comprehensive research, one gets the feeling of being transported to the crime scenes, as she describes the events and the happenings surrounding each story of the misdeeds of Park County bad guys.
 The book makes you want to load your friends or family in the car to rush to see if you can experience the place for yourself.”